pcubillos/bibmanager/docs/getstarted.rst

 Install
 -------

-To install ``bibmanager`` just run the following command from the terminal:
+To install ``bibmanager`` just run the following command from the terminal (if you use conda, see instructions below):

 .. code-block:: shell

     pip install bibmananger

-Or alternatively (and for developers), clone the repository to your local machine with the following terminal commands:
+Or alternatively (for conda users and for developers), clone the repository to your local machine with the following terminal commands:

 .. code-block:: shell